We Say, “Never Again!” | International Holocaust Remembrance Day

 In addition, Columbus was originally scheduled to set sail on August 2, 1492, the Jewish Holy Day of Tisha B’Av, which marks the destruction of the First and Second Temple.

-The departure was postponed one day, perhaps to avoid setting sail on this unlucky and somber day of remembrance.
+The departure was postponed one day, perhaps to avoid setting sail on this somber day of remembrance.

 Instead, Columbus set sail on the day that the Spanish government gave Jews three choices: